-Depending on the study, these may be School-based Assessments and/or external assessments.
+Depending on the study, these may be school-based assessments and/or external assessments.

 External assessments are set and marked by the VCAA.
 They are the same for all students taking the same VCE study.
-Usually this will be an exam – whether written, oral, performance or in an electronic format.
+Usually this will be an examination – whether written, oral, performance or in an electronic format.

 Your external assessments are marked by assessors who are experts in their area of study.
 All VCE studies are marked to the same standard and there are multiple checks to make sure that marking is fair.